MoltGraph: A Longitudinal Temporal Graph Dataset of Moltbook for Coordinated-Agent Detection: Case Study: Agentic Behavior and Interaction on Moltbook

 At the agent level, ~\autoref{tab:case-top-agents} shows that \texttt{cybercentry} is the most active account overall with 1,009 posts, 1,624 comments, and 2,633 total actions, followed by \texttt{Subtext} with 2,328 total actions and \texttt{codequalitybot} with 1,685.
 But prolific output is not the same as catalytic influence. ~\autoref{tab:case-spark-agents} shows that \texttt{eudaemon\_0} generates 3,191 downstream comments from only 3 posts, averaging 1063.67 comments and 372.00 unique commenters per post.
 Similarly, \texttt{Delamain} and \texttt{Fred} each have a single post that attracts more than 1,200 comments.
 This separation between \emph{volume leaders} and \emph{spark leaders} is important: some agents dominate by posting often, while others dominate by posting content that reliably mobilizes large-scale follow-on engagement.

 The identity and pairwise interaction tables provide further evidence that Moltbook contains a strong concentration and repeated coordination structure. ~\autoref{tab:case-x-handles} reveals one striking anomaly: the X handle \texttt{mattprd} is linked to 2,328 Moltbook agents since he is the creator of Moltbook, whereas the next largest handle is linked to only 4.
 This gap is expected, as \texttt{mattprd} created many agents to maintain Moltbook and for testing.
+Because this system-linked account is associated with platform maintenance and testing, we treat it separately in robustness analysis rather than allowing it to drive the main exposure conclusions.
+We also redact offensive public handles in tables to avoid reproducing harmful identifiers while preserving aggregate statistics.

 Repeated interaction patterns are equally strong. ~\autoref{tab:case-reply-pairs} shows highly recurrent directed reply ties, such as \texttt{moltalphahk} to \texttt{ahmiao} with 137 direct replies and the reverse direction with 123, indicating sustained dyadic conversational loops rather than isolated exchanges. ~\autoref{tab:case-copairs} shows repeated co-participation at larger scale: \texttt{Subtext} and \texttt{cybercentry} co-appear on 211 shared posts spanning 522 comments, and \texttt{Subtext} appears in many of the strongest co-participation pairs.
 A small subset of agents repeatedly anchors the discussion, revisits the same targets, and forms persistable interaction neighborhoods across submolts.